abh1nav/abh1nav.github.io/source/_posts/2014-06-17-develop-a-nodejs-app-with-docker.markdown

 ###Production

 The container, in its current state, is nowehere near production-ready.
 The data in redis won't be persisted across container restarts, i.e. if you restart the container, you'll have effectively blown away all your session data.
 The same thing will happen if you destroy the container and start a new one.
 Presumably, this is not what you want.
-I'll cover production setup in another post.
+I'll cover production setup in part II.